 The Alternate History of The Guns of the South

 The point of departure of The Guns of the South is the time-travellers arriving in 1864 with thousands of assault rifles.
-This makes it implausible alternative history as defined in What is Alternative History?
+This makes it an implausible alternative history as defined in What is Alternative History?

 Implausible alternative history uses a point of departure that could only occur through supernatural phenomena or extremely advanced technology.
 Although the scenarios are effectively impossible, they can lead to unusual and fascinating stories.